 The ultimate goal here, is complete control over how you interpret all events, as this renders the entire concept of worry, irrelevant. (see “How to Make Everything Go Your Way”).
 Until then, however, we have a second tool to disarm worry: it involves re-framing our perspective with the question “Is it possible that this event may not even occur?”

-If you catch yourself worrying about a possible future event (the week ahead perhaps), remind yourself that firstly it is not happening right now, and that there is a chance it may not happen at all.
+If you catch yourself worrying about a possible future event (the week ahead perhaps), remind yourself that firstly it is not happening right now, and secondly, that there is a chance it may not happen at all.

 A study in Clinical Psychology & Psychotherapy found that 85% of the things we worry about end up having positive or neutral outcomes.
-Even when the outcome is negative, 79% of the time, the subjects felt they they handled it better than they thought they would.
+Even when the outcome is negative, 79% of the time, the subjects felt they handled it better than they thought they would.